EddieHubCommunity/gh-action-open-source-labels/README.md

 Using the label convention from https://opensource.creativecommons.org/contributing-code/repo-labels/

-## How to update the labels
+## Contributing to this project

-To add a new label, update the `labels.json` file and the GitHub Action will do the rest.
+To add a new label, update the `labels.json` file and the GitHub Action will do the rest for everyone!

 ```json
 [